DSM-MARVIN/JustGo/README.marv.md

  OR
 composer update --ignore-platform-reqs

-# I have made the Api Request on apisearchresults and apitripsummary
+# I have made the Api Request on:
+apisearchresults.php and apitripsummary.php
+# Both of this are controllers located under:
+ App\Http\Controllers
-# Both of this are controllers located under App\Http\Controllers and all routing is included on the web.php file
+ and all routing is included on the web.php file
+# Routes on this project
+/
+/tripsummary
+/passenger/details